-As of YE23, K-Star was named special servicer for 41 multiborrower, 16 single-asset single-borrower (SASB) and two CRE-CLO securitization transactions comprising approximately 1,900 loans totaling \$45.7 billion.
-The company was also named special servicer for 593 nonsecuritized loans totaling \$34.1 billion of which there were no loans in special servicing.
+As of YE24, K-Star was named special servicer for 44 multiborrower, 13 single-asset single-borrower (SASB) and two CRE-CLO securitization transactions comprising approximately 1,960 loans totaling \$44.7 billion.
+The company added three multiborrower and two SASB transactions in 2024.
+K-Star was also named special servicer for 590 nonsecuritized loans totaling \$32.2 billion, of which six REO assets were managed by the special servicing team.
+All servicing assignments continue to be on behalf of affiliates.
 The nonsecuritized portfolio represents loans originated on behalf of various KKR affiliates.
 Nonsecuritized loans may be either first mortgage, mezzanine or preferred equity structures secured by stabilized, transitional or construction assets.